 Check the product label or packaging for one of these accreditations, The Responsible Down Standard, Global Traceable Down Standard, Downpass or Downmark so that you can be assured that the feather and down products you are buying have been produced without causing distress to the birds.

 DOWN VS SYNTHETIC DUVET FILLINGS; THE ENVIRONMENTAL IMPACT

-Natural fillings are soft, warm and more breathable than synthetic materials.
+Natural duvet fillings are soft, warm and more breathable than synthetic duvet materials.
 Naturally breathable goose down provides three to four times more air circulation than synthetic materials, helping any moisture to escape more easily which is unappealing to dust mites.
 Hollowfibre and Microfibre duvet fillings can produce lightweight, durable and inexpensive duvets but they can’t match the loft and body contouring attributes of down.

 Contrary to popular belief, synthetic duvets are not necessarily better for bedding allergies than natural duvets.
 More people are allergic to house dust mites rather than to down or feather.
 Synthetic bedding can harbour more dust mites due to a typically looser weave casing and limited breathability.

 The best down duvets are accredited by leading authorities.
 At scooms we insist on this.
-Our duvets and pillows are guaranteed Hungarian down and feather from a single country source and a by-product of the food industry.
+Our down duvets and pillows are guaranteed Hungarian down and feather from a single country source and a by-product of the food industry.
 Make sure your next duvet has the proper accreditations.
 Our duvets and pillows are accredited by: